sahib/rmlint/docs/tutorial.rst

 one copy of the ``xxx``-content file stays on the filesystem in the end.

 ``rmlint`` finds duplicate directories by counting all files in the directory tree and looking up if there's an equal amount of duplicate and empty files.
-If so, it tries the same with the parent directory.
+If yes, it checks if the hashes are equal using a Merkle Tree.
+If it matches, it continues on the parent directory.

 Some file like hidden files will not be recognized as duplicates, but still added to the count.
 This will of course lead to unmerged directories.
 That's why